gryphonshafer/cbqz-site/docs/CBQ_system/rule_book.md

 For example, a query of type phrase, verbatim, with reference is worth +5 points.

-In addition, should a quizzer reach their ceiling without being counted incorrect and not selecting open-book for any query, they receive **an additional +3 points**.
+In addition, should a quizzer reach their ceiling without being counted incorrect and not selecting open book for any query, they receive **an additional +3 points**.

 #### 2.8.2.
 Bonus Team Points